-4.2.1 Attendance of all modules and mentoring sessions is required to pass the Accredited Certificate in Somatic Coaching and attendance of both days of a CPD course is required to receive the CCE Certificates.
+4.2.1 Attendance of all modules and watching all recorded sessions is required to pass the Accredited Certificate in Body-oriented Coaching, and attendance of both days of a CPD course is required to receive the CCE Certificates.
 You must meet all qualification criteria laid out in the specific course description.
 You must arrive by the stipulated start time and not leave any earlier than the stipulated end time.
 Failure to start and end the course at the correct time or attend any part of a module, course or session may result in a fail.

 4.2.2 Attendance of module based courses must be completed in strict sequence of modules.
 However, some alternatives will be made upon some requests and subject to availability.

 4.2.3 We will seek to help you find practice clients but cannot guarantee that we will do so and you are ultimately responsible for finding practice clients.

 4.2.4 We may end the contract for our services if you fail to attend courses or we do not believe that you are making full use of the online resources in regards to the private study you are expected to undertake as part of the course.